actions/cache/README.md

 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key

+### Environment Variables
+* `CACHE_SKIP_SAVE` - [optinal] When set on step, any modifications made to the restored cache will not be persisted back at the end of the step.

 ### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key